 Interestingly, breastfed babies are less likely to get ear infections in the first place because of breast milk’s antibacterial properties.
 Franke says breastfeeding decreases the risk of ear infections for babies by a whopping 50%.
-However, Casares says you should not drop breast milk directly into your baby’s ear.
-While breast milk seems like it’s good at preventing ear infections, it appears it’s not a very good way to cure them.
+However, Casares thinks you should not drop breast milk directly into your baby’s ear.
+While breast milk seems good at preventing ear infections, it appears it’s not a very good way to cure them.
 But there are so many other benefits this liquid gold does for our babies when they nurse.

 Other Breast Milk Uses and Benefits